No. 14 WVU beats Missouri 74-51 in Big 12/SEC Challenge

-Oscar Tshiebwe added 14 pounds and eight rebounds, Gabe Osabuohien grabbed 12 rebounds and Derek Culver had 11 rebounds for the Mountaineers (16-3).
+Freshman Oscar Tshiebwe added 14 points and eight rebounds, Gabe Osabuohien grabbed 12 rebounds and Derek Culver had 11 rebounds for the Mountaineers (16-3).

+Huggins earned his 876th win to tie Adolph Rupp for seventh place on the NCAA Division I coaching list.

+“My dad is one of the winningest coaches in the history of Ohio high school and they used to say, ‘That was win number whatever’, and his response always was ‘That just means I’m old,’” Huggins said.
+“I have never been caught up in that.
+I’m more caught up in we’re 16-3 and we need to be about 29-3.”

 Torrence Watson scored 19 points to lead Missouri (9-10).